tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code.md

 *  **Collaborating with other writers using version control** such as Git to branch, merge, push, and pull updates (rather than collaborating through large content management systems or SharePoint-like check-in/check-out sites).
 *  **Automating the site build process with continuous delivery** to build the web output from the server when you update a particular branch (rather than manually publishing and transferring files from one place to another).
 *  **Running validation checks** using custom scripts to check for broken links, improper terms/styles, and formatting errors (rather than spot checking the content manually).
+*  **Managing docs using processes similar to engineers (e.g., agile scrum)**, such as chunking out doc work in an issue manager (such as JIRA), assigning the issues to bi-weekly sprints, and reporting to stakeholders on the doc work completed (showing demos).
+(For more on this point, see [Following agile scrum with documentation projects](pubapis_agile_scrum_for_docs.html).)

 In short, treating docs like code means to use the same systems, processes, and workflows with docs as you do with programming code.